PamPayne/austria/austria-explanations-en.md

 with existing final performance judgments of domestic civil courts against it or has not yet paid or has not
 yet paid in full gambling taxes that are due and not yet time-barred (Section 57 (2)).
 Finally, it is also
 clarified that the maintenance of an unlawful gambling offer for the period from 1 January 2027 and the re-
-issuance of licences for the organisation of online gambling ("cooling-off period") is associated with a
+issuance of licences for the organisation of online gambling ("**cooling-off period**") is associated with a
 blocking period of 18 months and 24 months respectively.
 During this blocking period, a successful
 application for the grant of a licence is not possible and is intended to ensure that providers without an
 Austrian gambling licence cease their offer before this date.